 January 23, 2012 - South Sudan shuts down oil production after accusing Sudan of stealing $815 million of its oil.
 Sudan says it confiscated the crude to make up for unpaid fees to use the pipeline and processing facilities in its territory.

-January 24, 2012 - According to UNHCR, more than 78,000 people have fled Sudan’s South Kordofan and Blue Nile states since August of last year.
+January 24, 2012 - According to Office of the UN High Commissioner for Refugees, more than 78,000 people have fled Sudan’s South Kordofan and Blue Nile states since August of last year.

 February 10, 2012 - During talks mediated by the African Union, Sudan and South Sudan sign a nonaggression pact aimed at bringing peace to the border region.

 April 12, 2012 - South Sudan forces claim the oil fields in the town of Heglig, which account for about half of Sudan’s oil production.

 April 20, 2012 - South Sudan announces the withdrawal of its troops from the contested, oil-rich area of Heglig.
 Sudan claims that the South Sudan troops were “forced to withdraw.”

 April 29, 2012 - Bashir declares a state of emergency for cities in the provinces of South Kordofan, White Nile and Sinnar, which are on the eastern half of its border with South Sudan.

 September 27, 2012 - Bashir and Kiir sign a deal to resume oil exports and establish a demilitarized zone and principles of border demarcation, but do not reach a deal on the status of Abyei, a disputed region claimed by both countries.